-On September 26, 2012, the Company filed a lawsuit against Israeli-based Top Image Systems Ltd. and TIS America Inc. (collectively "TISA") in the U.S. District Court for the District of Delaware, alleging that TISA infringes five of the Company's patents relating to image capture on mobile devices.
+On September 26, 2012, the Company filed a lawsuit against Israeli-based Top Image Systems Ltd. and TIS America Inc. (collectively, "TISA") in the U.S. District Court for the District of Delaware, alleging that TISA infringes five of the Company's patents relating to image capture on mobile devices.
 The Company is seeking damages against TISA and injunctive relief to prevent them from selling their mobile imaging products.

 On January 7, 2013, TISA answered the Company's complaint by denying the allegations and raising several affirmative defenses.
-On January 11, 2013, the Company amended its complaint to add a sixth patent, which had recently been issued to Company and also relates to image capture on mobile devices.
+On January 11, 2013, the Company amended its complaint to add its sixth patent, which had recently been issued and also relates to image capture on mobile devices.
+On January 28, 2013, TISA responded to the Company's amended complaint by again denying the allegations and raising the same affirmative defenses that they raised in their answer to the Company's initial complaint.